Make the perfect scones every time by following these tips from one of the Laura Ashley tea room head chefs. read more

 Baking the perfect scone is all about getting the consistency right, on one hand you want to avoid producing something that is dry and chalky, but also don’t want anything too moist and spongey.
 After all, you need something that will soak up some of that sweet jam and delicious clotted cream.

-To find out the secret to creating the perfect scone we had a chat to Head Chef, David Brown from the Fairwater Head Hotel in the Devonshire countryside.
+To find out the secret to creating the perfect scone we had a chat with the Head Chef from Fairwater Head Hotel in the Devonshire countryside.
 Fairwater Head Hotel is the latest hotel to launch one of our exclusive Laura Ashley tea rooms.
 Furnished in Laura Ashley Style, the tea room offers a scrumptious range of homemade cakes, sandwiches and of course scones.

 Brown, who will be in charge of plating up the delicious menu has kindly shared his personal recipe for the perfect scones below.

 -225g self raising flour